RodrigoMoriggi/CS50x-2023/README.md

 # CS50x 2023
-My CS50 Introduction to Computer Science course repository.
+<h2>My CS50x 2023 Introduction to Computer Science course repository.</h2>

 CS50 is an introductory course offered by Harvard University that covers the fundamentals of computer science and programming.